-The Water Pump which sits at the north west corner of Market Quare is grade II listed, with inscriptions from 1776 and 1826.
-This Town Pump has always been a key feature of Chesterfield Used as a source of water for residents and cattle on market Way, and featuring in many historical photographs of social gatherings.
+The Water Pump which sits at the north west corner of Market Square is grade II\ listed, with inscriptions from 1776 and 1826.
+This Town Pump has always been a key feature of Chesterfield used as a source of water for residents and cattle on market day, and featuring in many historical photographs of social gatherings.